franciscovfonseca/Secure-Cloud-Configuration-Part-2/README.md

 When we were working our Incidents ➜ there were a lot of Brute-Force Events.

-To mitigate those instances and go through the Incident Management Lifecycle ➜ we ended up Hardening our NSGs.
+To mitigate those instances and go through the Incident Management Lifecycle ➜ we ended up **Hardening our NSG**s.

 We configured the NSGs to only allow Inbound Traffic from our own Personal Computer: